Short bio: I enjoy cocktails, French fries, and science fiction.

 I love food, cooking and dining.
 I believe one doesn't eat to live, one lives to eat.
 As a New Orleanian, while I'm having a meal I'm discussing the last one and planning the next one.

-My last meal, were I able to chose it, would be a Creole hot sausage po-boy from Gene's Po-Boys on Elysian Fields and St. Claude in New Orleans, a shrimp po-boy from Domilise's or Parkway Bakery, a plate of red beans 'n rice with smoked sausage and pickled onions, a plate of French fries with ketchup mixed with Tabasco, and bread pudding with rum sauce.
-This would probably take all day.
+My last meal, if I were able to choose it, would be a Creole hot sausage po-boy from Gene's Po-Boys on Elysian Fields and St. Claude in New Orleans (this would require a time machine), a shrimp po-boy from Domilise's or Parkway Bakery, a plate of red beans 'n rice with smoked sausage and pickled onions, a plate of French fries with ketchup mixed with Tabasco, and bread pudding with rum sauce.
+Plus some bucatini all'Amatriciana from Hippo in our neighborhood, and some fish in green peppercorn broth from Chengdu Taste in Alhambra, xiao long bao from Din Tai Fung, and a whole spread of Uyghur food from Omar's Xinjiang Halal Cuisine (meat pie, cumin lamb skewers, hand-pulled spicy noodles and "Big Plate Chicken."
+This would probably take a couple of days (well, unless you're Chris Frankel).

 No tomatoes in gumbo.

 I love music.
 Music is a passion.
-Myriad genres, from the classic rock I grew up with through new wave, alternative and indie rock of today, New Orleans music, Irish traditional music and roots and traditional music of many kinds.
+Myriad genres, from the classic rock I grew up with through new wave, alternative and indie rock of today, New Orleans music, funk, soul, R&B, jazz (although not much modern jazz), Irish traditional music and roots and traditional music of many kinds.

 The greatest musical experience of my life was seeing the reunion of the Irish band Planxty at Vicar Street in Dublin, Ireland on February 18, 2004 -- a concert I had quite literally waited more than half my life to see.
 I wept unashamedly.
 My review of the show is here.
 (The other two greatest were, I think, seeing R.E.M. perform live and acoustic right in front of me with less than a dozen people present, in the performance studio at KCRW for Deirdre O'Donoghue's beloved radio program "SNAP" on April 3, 1991; also, singing shape note music with the members of Cordelia's Dad.)